-Hey, this is Annie, and I’ve now been a vagabond with my Safari Condo Alto for five years!
-You can read about that whole journey in my post Five Years a Vagabond.
+2021 Update: I’ve now been a vagabond with my Safari Condo Alto for five years now, and I’ve summarized that experience in my post Five Years a Vagabond.

 I picked up my Alto 1743 on May 2, and except for about 40 nights spent in hotels and housesitting, I’ve been living in it ever since.
 So this six-month anniversary felt like a good time to look at what works, what doesn’t, and what changes I’ve made and am thinking about making in future.
 (Note: This may be a boring post if you don’t own an Alto or even an RV, so feel free to skip it!)